mpsonntag/prespost/202103_NWG_online/202103_NWG_online_poster_pitch.md

 [1 - Introduction slide / GIN intro]

-Hi everyone, I am Michael Sonntag and I am working at the G-Node.
-We develop tools and provide services for handling scientific data, metadata over automated workflows to data hosting, collaboration and data publication.
+Hi everyone, I am Michael Sonntag and I am working at the German Neuroinformatics Node.
+We develop tools and provide services for handling scientific data and metadata over automated workflows to data hosting, collaboration and data publication.

 Here I want to give you a brief introduction to the services and tools the G-Node has developed and is maintaining and hosting for your benefit.